pkuxchen/JAMAJni-old/README.md

 <b>JAMAJni</b> is a JAVA package providing a java interface for lapack and blas library and using the classes defined by JAMA Package.
 It's a tool for numerical linear algebra computations.
+JAMAJni calls an intermediate c interface - cblas and lapacke - which requires previous installation.
+So you have to install cblas and lapacke first (detailed installation instructions are listed below).

 Build Instructions
 ------------------

-* JAMAJni requires the installation of lapack, blas, lapacke and cblas.
+* JAMAJni requires the installation of lapacke and cblas.
+(The command in Ubuntu is "sudo apt-get install libatlas-base-dev liblapacke-dev").
+We recommend you to use cblas library in "libatlas-base-dev" for some other cblas libraries may fail to compile.

 * To compile the package, enter src directory and execute "make".
 Notice that you may have to change the extension of generated libraries in the Makefile base on your operating system.
 On OS X you have to change all the extensions of dynamic library to .dylib while on Linux the corresponding extensions are .so or .a.